TopoToolbox/pytopotoolbox/docs/index.rst

 to obtain the latest version.

-Once you have the package installed, the :doc:`tutorial <tutorial>` provides a basic walkthrough of loading and displaying a digital elevation model with TopoToolbox.
+Once you have the package installed, the :doc:`tutorial <tutorial/tutorial>` provides a basic walkthrough of loading and displaying a digital elevation model with TopoToolbox.

 Further examples of TopoToolbox functionality can be found in the :doc:`example notebooks <examples>`, which can also be downloaded from the `GitHub repository <https://github.com/TopoToolbox/pytopotoolbox/tree/main/examples>`_.